Home > Articles > The Keys to Appropriate Supplementation

 The fermentation process provides important health benefits.
 Have you ever wondered why yogurt is better for you than milk is, or why a glass of red wine has more health benefits than does the same quantity of grape juice?
 Fermentation not only transforms milk to yogurt and grape juice to red wine, but it also creates beneficial by-products; for example, red wine has considerably more of the potent anti-inflammatory/antioxidant resveratrol than does the grape juice from which the wine came.

-The multivitamins offered by New Mark, Inc., are probiotic supplements and were developed using the standards of the U.S. Department of Agriculture's National Organic Program as a guideline.
+Our favored multi-vitamins called Women’s Synbiotic Nutrients and Men’s Synbiotic Nutrients are manufactured by New Chapter and are, indeed, probiotic fermented supplements.
+They were developed using the standards of the U.S. Department of Agriculture's National Organic Program as a guideline.

-Omega-3 fatty acids.
-Some nutrition experts say that one of the most serious problems with the American diet today is the paucity of Omega-3 fatty acids in our foods.
-A major reason Americans are consuming less of this important substance is that they are eating less wild fish and buying more farm-raised fish.
-They also tend to eat grain-fed beef, which is low in Omega-3 fatty acids, versus grass-fed beef, which is higher in Omega-3 fatty acids.
+Fish Oil (Omega-3 fatty acids).
+Some nutrition experts say that one of the most serious problems with the American diet today is the scarcity of Omega-3 fatty acids in our foods.
+A major reason Americans are consuming less of this important substance is that we are eating less wild fish and more farm-raised fish.
+We also tend to eat grain-fed beef, which is low in Omega-3 fatty acids, versus grass-fed beef, which is higher in Omega-3 fatty acids.

 Omega-3 deficiency has been associated with such issues as anxiety, depression, attention deficit disorder, cardiovascular problems and arthritis.
 Omega-3 fatty acids are very potent, natural anti-inflammatory agents.